Lead Montessori Teacher ::

 Senior Elementary curriculum is organized thematically.
 Students are engaged daily in high-interest, hands-on activities that promote critical thinking and enthusiasm about learning.

-Cultural/History Studies: This spring, our cultural studies will focus on Australian cultures and geography.
+Cultural/History Studies: This spring, our cultural studies will focus on Asian cultures and geography.

 Language Arts: Our language arts studies include writer’s workshop sessions, small-group instruction, daily independent reading time, and daily class read-alouds.

-Lead Teacher, Ms. Lisa Wyatt: I am very excited about my fifth year as the Senior Elementary lead teacher.
+Lead Teacher, Ms. Lisa Wyatt: I am very excited about my sixth year as the Senior Elementary lead teacher.
 My educational background includes Montessori certification and a Master’s in Education from UCLA.
 I hold an Elementary teaching certificate and a Secondary English teaching certificate.
-I also have teaching endorsements for preK-12 ESL and K-12 Reading Specialist.
+I also hold teaching endorsements for preK-12 ESL and K-12 Reading Specialist.

 Parent Involvement: If you have specialized skills in music, chess, foreign languages, gardening, sports, woodwork, sewing, or any other skill that you can share with our classroom, please contact Ms. Lisa to discuss how you can help.
 We would love to have you visit.